 In recent months the FED’s chairman Jerome Powell has explicitly announced that it is up to Congress to initiate new rounds of stimulus.
 Interest rates are close to zero and yields of long-term Treasuries are already very low.
 Negative interest rates are undesirable as they encourage banks to take on too much risky credit if interest rates are held negative for too long.
 In Europe years of negative rates have led to banks taking on too much sub-investment grade loans which makes them more vulnerable to downward conjunctural changes in economic prosperity.
-The corona crisis has been a big blow to European banks, which are suffering more than their American counterparts.
+The corona crisis has been a big blow to European banks, that now are suffering more than their American counterparts.

 Figure 1 shows an effort of the FED’s quantitative tapering back in 2018, when they lowered the amount of assets on their balance sheet.
 And while quantitative easing can be rolled out fast and quickly, tapering has to be carried out very carefully as can be seen on Figure 1.
 At the end of 2018 Jerome Powell concluded that the economy was in a good enough state to continue the quantitative tapering: “Our policy is part of the reason why our economy is in such a good place right now”.
 At the end of 2019 the FED had dropped interest rates three times and abruptly stopped the quantitative tapering due to liquidity issues related to the FED’s tightening.
 This is the reason why The Golden Investor stays long on gold as central banks continue to inflate markets with large amounts of money.
 And as has been shown in reality, QE can not be reversed, not even if the economy is in “a good place”.²